R506 (South Africa)

 The R506 is a Regional Route in South Africa.

 Route

 It runs north-east south-west.
 The northern end takes origin from the R507 just south-east of Delareyville, North West.
 The first town it passes through is Migdol.
 From there it reaches Schweizer-Reneke.
 It becomes co-signed with the R34 and while so designated crosses the R504 and the Harts River.
-South of the town, the R506 splits and exits the town south-south-west and continues to Christiana, where it ends at a t-junction with the R708.
+South of the town, the R506 splits and exits the town south-south-west and continues to Christiana, where it ends at a t-junction with the R708 just east of the neighbourhoods of Geluksoord and Utlwanang.